ProjectSegfault/transparency/finance/2024/5 - May.md

 ## How we used the funds

+- We paid avoro after noticing they discounted us (we forgot to pay lol).
+All good now though.
 - **Note** that the rate that the transparency report updates will go on will be reduced as there is less donations than usual.
 And also due to [the reduced activity agreement announced in the blog post](https://blog.projectsegfau.lt/the-future-of-project-segfault)
 - This also means a reduced activity on donations due to midou being busy with other stuff.
 But at the end of the month the finances should be updated at least.